-They have two sons: Andrew, a 2013 graduate of the United States Military Academy and currently a second lieutenant in the Army and in training to be an engineer dive officer; and
+They have two sons.

+Andrew is a 2013 graduate of the United States Military Academy and an August, 2014 graduate of the Naval Dive School.
+He is currently a second lieutenant in the Army serving as an engineer dive officer.